Simbarashe95/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that changes the working directory to the previous one.
+ a script that changes the working directory to the previous o

+ne.